Charis-Graham/Charis-Graham.github.io/_pages/cv.md

 Service and leadership
 ======
+* August 2025 - Present: 11-344 Machine Learning in Practice Lead TA - **Carnegie Mellon University**
+  * Promoted to Head TA, overseeing course operations and coordinating the TA team; serve as the primary liaison for instructional and administrative issues and contribute to exam design and review.
+  * Lead office hours and support student learning in a large machine learning course; grade assignments and revise coursework on topics including Naïve Bayes and feature selection.
+* Fall 2022 - Present: Undergraduate Library Assistant - **Carnegie Mellon University Libraries**
+  * Managed daily operations of library facilities, including check-ins and check-outs of library materials, assisting patrons in finding and using library resources, and maintaining organization of library materials.
 * February 2020 - February 2022: Vestry Youth Representative - **All Saints Church**
   * Facilitate communication between middle and high-schoolers and governing Vestry board.
   * Participated in eight month structural and budgeting overhaul.